-The MAF Method, short for, Maximum Aerobic Function, is a third option for determining Aerobic Threshold.
+The MAF method, short for Maximum Aerobic Function, is a third option for determining Aerobic Threshold (AeT).
 It’s quick, easy, and we promise that you won’t break a sweat!
 This is a method that we recommend for those who have never engaged in organized aerobic training.
-It uses a simple formula developed by Dr. Phil Maffetone 30+ years ago.
-The MAF Method gives a conservative estimation of the Aerobic Threshold.
-When you use the resulting number as the top heart rate for your aerobic base training you will be safe.
+It uses a simple formula that Dr. Phil Maffetone developed over 30 years ago.
+The MAF method gives a conservative estimation of an individual’s AeT.
+With this method, your aerobic base training will be most effective if you use the resulting number as the top heart rate for Zone 2.

 The calculation is simple: Subtract your age from 180 and you have your MAF heart rate.

-A 30 year old would therefore use 150 beats/minute as the upper limit of their aerobic training zone.
-To say it another way, this athlete would consider their aerobic training zone to be 130-150.
+A 30-year-old would therefore use 150 beats per minute (bpm) as the upper limit of their aerobic training zone.
+To say it another way, this athlete would consider their aerobic training zone to be 130–150.

 - If you are injured, have regressed in training or competition, get more than two colds or bouts of flu per year, have allergies or asthma, or if you have been inconsistent or are just getting back into training, subtract an additional 5.